 Terlingua is one of the five ghost towns located in Brewster County.
 It is located 460 miles away from San Antonio and shares its borders with Chihuahua, Mexico.

 In the late 19th century, mercury was found here.
-Howard E. Perry, a lumberer from Ohio, owned more than 2500 acres of land in Texas and noticed a sudden interest of people trying to buy it from him.
-Later on, he discovered cinnabar in his land, a mineral that mercury can be extracted from.
+Howard E. Perry, a lumberer from Ohio, owned more than 2500 acres of land in Texas and noticed a sudden interest in people trying to buy it from him.
+Later, he discovered cinnabar on his land, a mineral from which mercury can be extracted.

 By 1903, at the age of 45, Perry decided to get a loan from the bank to establish his own mining company, the Chisos Mining Company.
 He didn’t know how to mine.
-But, Perry valued people’s experience, and that’s what made him successful.
+But Perry valued people’s experience, which made him successful.
 He consulted with Dr. William Battle Phillips, who taught him the process of mining and turning cinnabar into mercury.

-Within a decade, Terlingua was a thriving community with more than two thousand inhabitants.
+Terlingua was a thriving community with more than two thousand inhabitants within a decade.
 World War I impulsed Terlingua’s economic growth.
-The mine was providing enough jobs, and the community had doctors, schools, and telecommunication services.
+The mine provided enough jobs, and the community had doctors, schools, and telecommunication services.

-Since mining was the main economic activity, once production declined, the town began to suffer.
+Since mining was the main economic activity, the town began to suffer once production declined.
 By 1942, Perry had to file for bankruptcy, as the mine was closed.
 The miners packed their things and moved out of Terlingua.

-The town sat deserted for twenty-eight years until 1970, when people started to come back to live in Terlingua.
+The town sat deserted for twenty-eight years until 1970 when people started to come back to live in Terlingua.
 It currently has a small population of 100+ inhabitants.
-Every year, Terlingua attracts tourists to the Chili Cook-Off competition and to celebrate Dia de Los Muertos.
+Every year, Terlingua attracts tourists to the Chili Cook-Off competition to celebrate Dia de Los Muertos.